 Deadlines for grants are: March 31st, June 30th, September 30th, and December 30th.
 The application must be received at least 3 months before the intended start of the research.
 Please download and complete the attached PDF form and send it to email@example.com.

-The successful applicant will be required to provide a brief (i.e. around 1500 words) report within 6 months after receipt of the grant, outlining the research conducted and the outcomes achieved.
+The successful applicant will be required to provide a brief (around 1500 words) report, within 6 months after receipt of the grant, outlining the research conducted and the outcomes achieved.
 Relevant photo(s) would be appreciated.
 The report and any photo(s) provided by the applicant will be published on the EASP website, and mentioned in the next EBSP issue.